dileepadev/dileepa.dev/README.md

 ## 🍃 Branches

+- Branches are an important part of this project.
+They are used to develop new features, fix bugs, and make changes to the source code.
+The following branches are used in this project:

   - `main` - The source code for the latest stable and production-ready release of the website.
   - `dev` - New features and bug fixes that are being worked on but not yet ready for production.
+Only for preview upcoming changes.
-- `feature/*` - Branches used to develop new features.
+  - `feat/*` - Branches used to develop new features.
-- `bugfix/*` - Branches used to fix bugs.
+  - `fix/*` - Branches used to fix bugs.
-- `release/*` - Branches used to prepare for new releases.
-  - `release/previous` - The latest previous stable release of the website.
-  - `release/v*.*.*` - The latest release of the website with version number `*.*.*`.
-  - `release/v1.0.0` - The first stable release of the website with version number `1.0.0`.
+  - ... and more.

+- Check out the [branch naming guidelines](BRANCH_NAMING_GUIDELINES.md) for more information.

 ## 🕹️ Versioning